 Have you ever had someone in authority, a boss, coach, teacher try to convince you of something that just wasn't true?
 Was that same person trying to influence your children?
 Were they so convincing that you started to question your own judgement?
 There's a term for that, gaslighting.
 Wikipedia more specifically defines the term:

 Gaslighting is a form of psychological manipulation in which a person or a group covertly sows seeds of doubt in a targeted individual or group, making them question their own memory, perception, or judgment.
 Gaslighting - Wikipedia

 2020 saw a rash of claims of Fake News attempting to discredit the authority of the major new media.
 The term gaslighting was regularly used to describe reports on either side of the political spectrum.
 As Christians, we'd like to think this is something only for the realm of politics, but it happens in our communities and even our churches more often than we may realize.
-In my own life, I remember a supervisor that regularly used what he claimed was our "shared faith" as a means of manipulation by twisting things ever so slightly.
+In my own life, I remember a supervisor that regularly used what he claimed was our "shared faith" as a means of manipulation by twisting things ever so slightly for selfish reasons to get what he wanted.
 It took a great deal of discernment to sniff out the gaslighting and deal with it appropriately.

 Have you ever had someone use mis-information to make you doubt the truth?

 Our children are growing up in a world rife with this kind of manipulation, at a scale we couldn't imagine when we were their age.
 More importantly, as our society has become more secularized the basic assumptions we have about the world are being eroded at an unprecedented rate.
 Even the very definition of words are being rewritten in real-time to fit political agendas.

 So how can we help our children recognize gaslighting is occurring and continue to make good choices despite the misinformation?
 I believe we must help our children